gioarca/portfolio_new/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how I used Javascript without external libraries, only pure JS.
+This is an example of how I used Javascript without external libraries.
 Follow the instrucions included inside the index.html, you can't make mistake.

 ### Prerequisites